Timestamps

 Changes required to support SOURCE_DATE_EPOCH

-small and easy to write.
-Patches for tools which don’t yet support the
+easy to write.
+Patches for tools which don’t yet support the environment

-environment variable have been usually well received and help all users
+variable have been usually well received and help all users wanting

 In case where that is not possible, an option is to do post-processing on the output.
 The idea is to either remove the timestamps entirely or to normalize them to a predetermined date and time. strip-nondeterminism was designed as an extensible program to perform such normalization on various file formats.